nelinory/myForecast/README.md

 ## What is myForecast?
 myForecast is a free Windows Media Center weather application.
 Its use is governed by MIT License.
-Powered by Dark Sky ® API.
+Powered by OpenWeather ® API.
 All weather icons are provided by d3stroy (https://www.deviantart.com/d3stroy - weezle icon set).
-For more information regarding the Dark Sky ® API, please visit https://darksky.net/dev.
+For more information regarding the OpenWeather ® API, please visit https://openweathermap.org/api.

 ## Requirements
 - Windows Media Center 7/8
 - Internet connection
-- Api key from Dark Sky ® API
+- Api key from OpenWeather ® API
-- Location coordinates from Dark Sky ® API
+- Location coordinates from OpenWeather ® API
-> Windows Media Center **must support Tls 1.2 security protocol** - it is required by Dark Sky ® API<br/>
+> Windows Media Center **must support Tls 1.2 security protocol** - it is required by OpenWeather ® API<br/>
 > If you receive: *"Tls v1.2 protocol support is required."* error when start myForecast for first time,<br/>
 > please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518